 8. Who will judge the entries?

-The judge for 2017 is Elizabeth Caldwell.
+The judge for 2018 is Reuben Friend.

 9. How will I know if my work has been selected for the semi-final round of judging?

 Entrants will be advised if the judge has selected their work as a finalist via email the week commencing Monday 21 May 2018.